 During the hackathon, participants will be able to upload and try out their code on the CodaLab platform.
 The evaluation will be made with the final score at closing.

-Please explain your modification to the sample code (architecture) in less than 1,000 words of English text in the README.md of the team repository you have specified at the registration.
+Please explain your modification to the sample code (architecture) in less than 1,000 words of English text (figures are welcome) in the README.md of the team repository you have specified at the registration.

 Biological plausibility will be evaluated.
 Please justify the biological plausibility of your alterations by referring to neuroscientific literature for each modified module.